wcnjing/glow-prompt-automation/README.md

 **First time:**
 - The terminal prints `Not logged in.
 Complete Google login...`
 - Sign in with Google in the Chrome window.
+- **Open the chatbot panel manually** — click into the chat UI so the message input is visible on screen.
+The script waits for this and won't start sending prompts until the chat is open.
-- The script auto-detects when you're logged in and starts sending prompts.
+- The script auto-detects when the chat input appears and starts sending prompts.
 - Your login is saved in `browser_session/` so you won't have to log in again.

 **Every other time:**
-- The terminal prints `Already logged in — starting.`
+- The terminal prints `Already logged in — starting.` (only after you open the chatbot panel — same as above, you still need to click into the chat).
-- The script begins immediately.
+- The script begins as soon as the chat input is visible.

+> **Important:** the script does not auto-open the chatbot.
+You always need
+> to click into the chat UI yourself before the prompt loop will start.

 While it runs you'll see lines like:
 ```